dgaydukov/cert-spring5/files/spring5.md

 # call admin endpoint with user header: curl -H "auth: user" http://localhost:8080/private/admin
 handleException => org.springframework.security.access.AccessDeniedException: Access is denied
 ```

+###### CSRF protection
+Cross Site Request Forgery - type of attack when user being logged in in site A, open site B in his browser with hidden form, and click submit and sends this hidden form into site A backend.
+So attacker can trick user and perform any acton on behalf of user.
+To protect against this attack, backend generate special token on login and insert it into each form user sends.
+So another site can't infer this token and by this can't trick backend.
+But this is not the case for REST/Stateless apps.
+There is no point in using scrf protection in such apps.
+Cause you are using jwt + same origin.
+But in spring this protection is enabled by default, so if you are developing REST api you have to explicitly disable it by calling `http.csrf().disable()`.
+Plz note if you don't disable it, GET reqeust would run fine, but POST/PUT/DELETE would return   `{"timestamp":"2020-10-02T11:52:04.767+0000","status":403,"error":"Forbidden","message":"Forbidden","path":"/private"}`
+Notice that error different from when you disable it, and try to call api without authentication `{"timestamp":"2020-10-02T11:53:04.396+0000","status":403,"error":"Forbidden","message":"Access Denied","path":"/private"}`

 #### DB
 ###### Spring JDBC